RicoJia/ricojia.github.io/_posts/2022/2022-02-15-deep-learning-performance-metrics.markdown

 - Precision should be measured along with ROC, see below

+The Area-Under-Curve (AUC) of a ROC is always used in plotting the **performance of different thresholds** of a classifier.
+The best point on a ROC is `(0,1)` meaning the True Positive is 1, False Positive is 0.
+However, **people say AUC=1** means a model is good.
+My question is, what if a model is so good, that its data points clutter around `(0,1)`?
+The AUC would be small in that case.

 ## mean Average Precision (mAP)

 ### Precision (查准率) and Recall (查全率)